On July 26, a committee of the U.S. House of Representatives gave preliminary approval to two potentially transformative crypto regulation bills.

 BREAKING: My bipartisan bill, the Blockchain Regulatory Certainty Act, just passed. @FinancialCmte.

-This is a major victory for the United States as it is one step closer to putting the American people in the driver’s seat in building the peer-to-peer digital economy of the future. pic.twitter.com/JEOuflDMax
+This is a big win for the United States, as it brings Americans one step closer to being in the driver’s seat in building the peer-to-peer digital economy of the future. pic.twitter.com/JEOuflDMax

 — Tom Emmer (@GOPMajorityWhip) July 26, 2023

 As a result, the development has piqued the interest of cryptocurrency companies, regulators, and enthusiasts, leading to widespread expectations and speculation about the future of cryptocurrency regulation in the United States.

 A House committee unanimously approved the Financial Innovation and Technology Act for the 21st Century, marking an important step forward in establishing predictable regulation.
 The law clarifies the regulatory landscape of the industry by outlining when cryptocurrency companies must register with the CFTC or SEC.